Last updated: 23rd Jan, 2024

 - Performance: Often leads to better performance, especially when the target task has limited labeled data.

-What is Fine Tuning Task?
+What is Fine-tuning or Full Fine-tuning Task?

-Example illustrating how fine tuning works
+Example illustrating how fine-tuning works

-Extending the example in the transfer learning section, here is how the fine tuning task will look like:
+Extending the example in the transfer learning section, here is how the fine-tuning task will look like:

 Task 3: Classify the sentiments of book reviews